Skip to main content

 To start quickly, you can use the Application collector type, which comes with a Playground application that you can use to test the AIDR APIs:

-If you specified a policy, you can enable an additional mode for either input or output policies:
+If you assign a policy, you can also enable the Async Report Only mode for input or output:

-- Async Report Only - Use the specified policy for visibility and reporting only, without enforcement and delays in the data path.
+• Async Report Only - Runs detections for visibility and reporting only, without enforcement or delays in the data path

-By specifying an AIDR policy, you control which detections run on the data sent to AIDR, making results available for analysis, alerting, and integration with enforcement points.
+• Assigning a policy determines which detections run on the data sent to AIDR, making results available for analysis, alerting, and integration with enforcement points.
 Policies can detect malicious activity, sensitive data exposure, topic violations, and other AI-specific risks.
-You can use existing policies or create new ones on the Policies page.
+You can reuse existing policies or create new ones on the Policies page.

 Submit sample data using the Playground